Deathanni/IndiaTour-KTW-GBU/README.md

 # IndiaTour-KTW-GBU
-this is website for KNIT THE WEB , by Gautam buddha university
+this is website for KNIT THE WEB , by Bautam buddha university